The idea of this #AllIndiaSoloBikeTour originated from an obsession. I was obsessed with my deeds.

 During the journey, everyone asked me, “Why you are doing this?”
 I used to reply, “I wanted a different life for me.
 But, I end up doing this.”

 My attempts to start a small company and live a comfortable, society approved, settled, (etc etc) life failed continuously.
 I invested three years into achieving a satisfaction.
+Like, starting a Jaipur blog dedicated to my hometown was one of those efforts.

 I don’t regret about those failures as I was never looking to achieve a number or a point.
 For me, the journey was always the important part.